 Mandatory - what does it mean?

-From 1 January 2019, it will be mandatory for KI researchers to document their research electronically in KI approved systems, such as KI ELN.
-The decision has been taken by the vice chancellor on June 20th, 2017, after discussions in the Board of Research and in the group for all Heads of departments (prefektgruppen).
+From January 1st 2019, it will be mandatory for KI researchers to document their research electronically in KI approved systems, such as KI ELN.
+The decision has been taken by the vice chancellor on June 20th 2017, after discussions by the Board of Research and in the group for all Heads of Departments (Prefektgruppen).

 Why electronic research documentation?